-You’ll start to feel mild side effects, such as nausea, when blood loss reaches 15 to 30 percent of total blood volume.
+You’ll start to feel mild side effects, such as nausea, when blood loss reaches of total blood volume.
 This amount of loss increases your heart and respiratory rates.
 Your urine output and blood pressure will be decreased.
 You may feel anxious or uneasy.

 Your body starts to compensate for blood loss by constricting the blood vessels in your limbs and extremities.
 This is your body’s attempt to maintain your blood pressure and blood flow.
 This subsequently lowers the amount of blood your heart pumps outside the center of your body.
 Your skin may become cooler and pale.

-When blood loss nears 30 to 40 percent of total blood volume, your body will have a traumatic reaction.
+When blood loss nears of total blood volume, your body will have a traumatic reaction.
 Your blood pressure will drop down even further, and your heart rate will further increase.

 You may show signs of obvious confusion or disorientation.
 Your breathing will be more rapid and shallow.

 As the volume loss climbs, your body may not be able to maintain circulation and adequate blood pressure.
 At this point, you may pass out.
 You’ll need help quickly to prevent additional blood loss and greater side effects.